 Try these other lunch recipes next!

 - Spinach Strawberry Salad with poppy seed dressing

 - Mexican Three Bean Salad

 Lastly, if you want more recipes straight to your inbox, be sure to subscribe to my email list!
 As always, if you make this recipe, be sure to tag me on instagram so I can see your creation and leave a comment below letting us know how it turns out!Print

 This mashed chickpea tuna salad is a vegan take on the classic tuna or chicken salad.
 It’s the perfect plant based lunch for school, work, or a trip to the beach.
 It’s dairy and gluten free and ready in 10 minutes!

 - Drain and rinse the chickpeas and add to a bowl.

 - Use a fork or potato masher to mash or pulse a few times in a food processor, being sure to leave a few chickpea chunks.

-- Peel and chop the carrot and add to the bowl.
+- Grate or shred the carrots and add to the bowl.

-- Chop the onion, cilantro, celery, mince the garlic and add to the bowl.
+- Finely chop the onion, cilantro, celery, mince the garlic and add to the bowl.